rid3/A-Ruedas/README.md

 -Score (incrementing with the rays you get).
 -Backgroun music.
--En splash screen get name of player.
--When ending the game, in the canvas appears a door to the stablishment where the gig will be, pass throw it and win.
 -More than one character to play with, different scenarios and mosnters.

 >Data Structure